Yatağan, Muğla: Sights of interest

+The ruins of Stratonicea, one of the most important cities of ancient Caria, is situated 7 km west of Yatağan off the road to Milas.

-Another spot of interest is the village of Çaybükü on the road to Muğla.
+A spot of interest is the village of Çaybükü on the road to Muğla.
 The village has an old and restored coffee house, Belen Kahvesi, mentioned in a nationally renowned song called "Ormancı", which has as theme a tragic event that took place there in 1946.
 The coffee house is a tourist attraction today both because of the curiosity aroused by the song and also due to its views of the surrounding plain.
 Once again, Çaybükü had a different official name, Gevenes, until the 1950s and that name is still used locally.
-An unsuccessful petition was even made by the inhabitants in 2006 for a return to the former name, but while the Ministry of Interior Affairs could accept Geven, it did accept Gevenes.
+An unsuccessful petition was even made by the inhabitants in 2006 for a return to the former name, but while the Ministry of Interior Affairs could accept Geven, it did not accept Gevenes.
 The village is referred to by name in the song, under its former official name of Gevenes.

-Yatağan Power Plant
+Composition

+There are 50 neighbourhoods in Yatağan District: